Subaru-PFS/pfs_helpdesk_tutorial/docs/02_03_run_calib.md

-# Build Calibration Frames
+# (Optional) Build Calibration Frames

-After the preparation, we will need to build calibration data before running the processing of science data.
+!!!
+Note
+    Before running the science data processing, the pipeline requires calibration data. **The observatory provides calibration products from the PFS Science Platform (SP) for each run**, so users do not necessarily need to generate the calibration data themselves.
+The simplest approach is to use these pre-provided calibration products, in which case **this section can be skipped**.

-First, let's assume we have default variables as in the following example, where a user works in the public directory `$WORKDIR/pfs/` and using a publicly install pipeline:
+First, let's assume the following default setup: the user is working in the public directory `$WORKDIR/pfs/` and using a publicly installed pipeline.

 ```
 DATASTORE="$WORKDIR/pfs/data/datastore"